close up of Hawaiian macaroni salad served in a white bowl

 4. Add the chopped scallions, grated onion, and grated carrots to the macaroni.

-5. In a small mixing bowl, combine the mayonaise, milk, sugar, salt, and pepper and pour the mixture over the macaroni.
+5. In a small mixing bowl, combine the mayonnaise, milk, sugar, salt, and pepper and pour the mixture over the macaroni.
 Gently mix the ingredients together.

 6. Cover the pasta directly with plastic wrap to keep the pasta from drying out.
 Refrigerate until serving (1-4 hours, up to overnight).

-7. If stored overnight and/or the macaroni salad looks dry, add 2 heaping tablespoons (approximately 1/4 cup) to the macaroni salad and stir (optional).
+7. If stored overnight and/or the macaroni salad looks dry, add 1-2 heaping tablespoons of mayonnaise (as needed) to the macaroni salad and stir (optional).

 Related Recipes